zpz/biglist/docs/index.rst

 ========================

-The fundamental reading API is the same between :class:`Biglist` and :class:`ParquetBiglist`: random access, slicing/dicing via :meth:`~biglist._base.BiglistBase.view`, iteration, concurrent same-machine reading via :meth:`~biglist._base.BiglistBase.file_readers`, distributed reading via :meth:`~_base.BiglistBase.concurrent_iter_files`---these are all used the same way.
+The fundamental reading API is the same between :class:`Biglist` and :class:`ParquetBiglist`: random access, slicing/dicing via :meth:`~biglist._base.BiglistBase.slicer`, iteration, concurrent same-machine reading via :meth:`~biglist._base.BiglistBase.file_readers`, distributed reading via :meth:`~_base.BiglistBase.concurrent_iter_files`---these are all used the same way.

 However, the structures of the data files are very different between :class:`Biglist` and :class:`ParquetBiglist`.